Michigan Matters: Closing Out Women’s History Month with Two Sports Superstars

 Davis, who finished her degree from the University of Michigan, just wrote a children’s book during the pandemic, “Moonwalk: Forever By Your Side” to help encourage them.

-She talked about her efforts today to help young girls learn about skating, and more including academic, through Figure Skating in Detroit (FSID), an organization started in Harlem over 20 years ago which expanded to the Motor City a few years ago.MORE NEWS: 3 People Charged In Slaying Of Homeless Man In Pontiac
+She talked about her efforts today to help young girls learn about skating, and more including academic, through Figure Skating in Detroit (FSID), an organization started in Harlem over 20 years ago which expanded to the Motor City a few years ago.MORE NEWS: US Auto Sales Fall In First Quarter As Chip Shortage Slows Factories

 Watch Michigan Matters, Sunday at 8am on CBS 62